How to Unpack After Moving Like the Pros

 Unpacking Tips

-You’ve done the prep work (even the cleaning, you rockstar, you!), and now moving day is here!
-Even if you hired help for your unload (great call), there are still things you can do to make unpacking time a little easier.
+You’ve done the prep work (even the cleaning, you rockstar, you!), and now it’s time to think about how to unpack after moving.
+Even if you hired help for your unloading (great call), you can still do things to make unpacking time a little easier.

-Place Your Boxes in Rooms by Color
+2. Place Your Boxes in Rooms by Color

-It may sound easier to just have your Helpers pile up all of the boxes in one spot of your new place, but unpacking will be a lot easier if you follow your color-coded box system to get each box in the correct room.
-If you followed our washi tape tips, you should have each door in your new place marked so the Helpers can easily drop the box in the right spot!
+It may sound easier to just have your Helpers pile up all of the boxes in one spot of your new place, but unpacking will be a lot easier if you follow your color-coded box system and have your unpacking help place each box in the correct room.
+If you followed our washi tape tip, you should have each door in your new place marked so the Helpers can easily drop the box in the right spot!

-Protip: Get your “Moving Day Essentials Box” opened right away so you have everything you need to make it through the next day or two.
+Pro Tip: Get your “Moving Day Essentials Box” opened right away so you have everything you need to make it through the next day or two.

-Use Washi Tape to Figure out Your Furniture Layout
+3. Use Washi Tape to Figure Out Your Furniture Layout

 As long as your movers are there, have them get your furniture in the spot where you want it!
 We love the idea of using painter’s tape to mark out the layout of furniture right on the floor.